sfdye/dotfiles/README.md

 ## Features

+- Ubuntu & macOS friendly
 - zsh
 - iterm
 - git
 - docker
-- python
+- python3 by default, but switchable to python 2 by alias
+- ruby dev env by rbenv
-- sublime text
+- sublime text (to be replaced by vscode)
 - Brewfile

 ## Installation